- Fall 2015 Only Deadline: November 9, 2015

 - Academic Year / Spring 2016 Deadline: April 11, 2016

-An applicant's dependency status is based on the Dependency Questions answered on the FAFSA.
-If students are unable to provide parental information, federal aid regulations allow a Financial Aid Counselor to use professional judgment to determine a student independent for federal student aid purposes, if they do not meet the definition of an Independent student according the FAFSA process.
+An applicant's dependency status is based on the Dependency Questions answered on the financial aid application.
+If students are unable to provide parental information, aid regulations allow a Financial Aid Counselor to use professional judgment to determine a student independent for student aid purposes, if they do not meet the definition of an Independent student according the financial aid application process.
 This action is called a dependency override and is determined on a case-by-case basis from an appeal form and acceptable supporting documentation.

 Below are the conditions in which a dependency override may or may not be considered at Sacramento State.

 Circumstances that do not qualify for a dependency override appeal:

 - Parents refuse to contribute to the student’s education

 - Parents are unwilling to provide information on the financial aid application or for verification

 - Parents do not claim the student as a dependent for income tax purposes